vitessio/website/content/en/docs/reference/compatibility/mysql-compatibility.md

 Vitess does not support CREATE and DROP DATABASE queries out of the box.

 But, to make it possible to provision databases, a plugin mechanism exists.
-The plugin has take care of creating or dropping the database, and update the topology & VSchema so that Vitess can start receiving queries for the new keyspace.
+The plugin has to take care of creating and dropping the database, and update the topology & VSchema so that Vitess can start receiving queries for the new keyspace.

 The plugin should implement the `DBDDLPlugin` interface, and be saved into a new file in the `go/vt/vtgate/engine/` directory.